Harmonizing the structures of moral laws with those of nature.

-The word symmetry comes from Greek and means “with measurement”.
+The word symmetry comes from the Greek and means “with measure”.

-Harmony comes from Greek and means to join, adjust, or align.
+Harmony comes from the Greek and means to join, to adapt, to make coincide.

-In other words, this is an attempt to aligning and harmonizing the structures of moral laws with those of Nature insofar as they are analogous or similar or symmetrical.
+This essay is therefore an attempt to make the structures of moral laws coincide with the physical ones of nature insofar as they are analogous, wimilar or symmetrical.